Connect to FTP servers from workflows in Azure Logic Apps

 Applies to: Azure Logic Apps (Consumption + Standard)

 This article shows how to access your File Transfer Protocol (FTP) server from a workflow in Azure Logic Apps with the FTP connector.
-You can then create automated workflows that run when triggered by events in your FTP server or in other systems and run actions to manage files on your FTP server.
+You can create automated workflows that run when triggered by events in your FTP server or in other systems and run actions to manage files on your FTP server.

 For example, your workflow can start with an FTP trigger that monitors and responds to events on your FTP server.
-The trigger makes the outputs available to subsequent actions in your workflow.
+The trigger makes the outputs available to actions in your workflow.
 Your workflow can run FTP actions that create, send, receive, and manage files through your FTP server account using the following specific tasks:

 • Monitor when files are added or changed.